Choosing an investment term: short or long term deposit?

 To help you decide whether a short or long investment term will work best for you, we’ve collected the details for you here.

-Term Deposit Comparison Table - rates updated daily
+Term Deposit Comparison Table - page last updated October 17, 2020

 - MyState Bank